caiobzen/2048-swiftui/README.md

 1. Stats (number of moves, time played, etc)
 2. Work on the animations (there's no animation for shifting tiles along the board for example)
 3. ~A way to UNDO an action.~ (thanks [@t0a0](https://github.com/t0a0) for doing that!)

-Since this project has zero dependencies on external frameworks, all you need is: